denisekart/advent-of-linq-2022/README.md

 ## 🎄🎄 Lazy²? - `dotnet aoc makemyday` !

-Assuming you are already logged in using the `dotnet aoc session --set <token>`, just type `dotnet aoc makemyday` and enjoy the tool automatically
+Assuming you are already logged in using the `dotnet aoc session --set <token>`, just type `dotnet aoc makemyday` and enjoy the tool automatically:

-* creat a new test class for the current day,
+* create a new test class for the current day,
 * download your personal data set required for the current day challenge,
 * link your test data to the newly created test class (ready to run),
 * provide you with a website link for the current challenge,